dfyockey/Lrfg/README.md

-# README for lfrg
+# README for lrfg

-  `lfrg` is a Latest Release Files Generator script for use in conjunction with GitHub.
+  `lrfg` is a Latest Release Files Generator script for use in conjunction with GitHub.
 It's a proof-of-concept implementation of a solution to the problem of how to provide a link directly to a release asset in a repository's latest release in the case where releases are tagged with version numbers.

-  As implemented, `lfrg` uses GitHub's REST API where needed to do the
+  As implemented, `lrfg` uses GitHub's REST API where needed to do the
   following:
   1. Download info about the latest release of a specified repository belonging to a specified user.